When to use tags, Topics, and empty inboxes

 See here for steps to create a new shared inbox.

-When to use an empty inbox
+When to use empty inboxes

 Here are some ways we recommend using empty inboxes to optimize your workflows: